AGENDA - Day 2

 Get a top-level overview of the latest work by the Codex Committee on Food Labelling as it relates to food allergens.

-• Gain insight on the most recent international discussions, proposed changes to priority allergen lists, and evolving guidance on precautionary allergen labelling.
+• Gain insight on the most recent international discussions, proposed changes to priority allergen lists, and evolving guidance on precautionary allergen labelling (PAL)

 2:50 pm